boyter/boyter.org/content/posts/activitypub-announce-post.md

 }
 ```

 When fetching content for the above every remote instance needs to call back to the owner instance in order to fetch the content for display.
-Instances can require a signed request for this to ensure only followers can see the post.
-Although note that a copy still exists on remote instances once this is done.
+Instances can require a signed request for this to ensure only followers can see the post, and return 404 generally

 The fetch is done using the object value, with the appropriate header sent.